Daniel 9:24, Part 2. “To Make an End of Sins”

 Strengths of This Interpretation

-- Sequential Order: As the second event, it follows finishing transgression (#1) and precedes atonement for iniquity (#3), culminating in the 70th Week, aligning with your sequential process.
+5. Sequential Order: As the second event, it follows finishing transgression (#1) and precedes atonement for iniquity (#3), culminating in the 70th Week, aligning with this sequential process.

 Weaknesses

-- Eschatological Confusion: References to death’s future defeat (1 Corinthians 15:26) are separated from AD 30’s judicial end, ensuring no future extension, per your view.
+4. Eschatological Confusion: References to death’s future defeat (1 Corinthians 15:26) are separated from AD 30’s judicial end, ensuring no future extension.

 Conclusion

 The fulfillment of “to make an end of sins” in Daniel 9:24 is the permanent resolution of sins’ legal condemnation through Jesus’ death (AD 30), which ends the Mosaic law’s authority (Romans 10:4) and nullifies sin-sacrifices (Hebrews 10:18), within the 70th Week (AD 27-34) of the 490-year timeline (458 BC to AD 34).
 Paul’s teachings (Romans 4:15; 6:6-11; Hebrews 10:1-18) confirm this judicial end, fulfilling the covenantal promises of Leviticus 26:40-45 and Deuteronomy 30:1-5.
-As the second event in a sequential process, it follows finishing transgression and precedes atonement for iniquity, marking a pivotal step in God’s redemptive plan.
+As the second event in a sequential process, it follows “finishing the transgression” and precedes “atonement for iniquity”, marking a pivotal step in God’s redemptive plan.
 The unified timeline and historical fulfillment reject incomplete or behavioral interpretations, ensuring the event’s completion within the 70 weeks.
-Any interpretation that delays this resolution or misrepresents it as stopping sinning risks misrepresenting the singular, transformative impact of Jesus’ death, which ends sins’ penalty and establishes the New Covenant.
+Any interpretation that delays this resolution or misrepresents it as stopping sinning risks misrepresenting the singular, transformative impact of Jesus’ death, unintentionally overshadowing the full completeness already declared in Scripture (e.g., Hebrews 10:14, 18).”